ganchinyao/Orbital2018-BestProject-Apollo11-WordFightMultiplayer/README.md

 * For game to launch without crashing: Update `app_id` in `games-ids.xml` from your Google Play Console

 ## Note
-* This app will NOT be updated anymore
+* This app will NOT be updated anymore.
+* In-App-Purchase was disabled for the actual Play Store application.
+However, the source code here includes a fully-functional In-App-Purchase capability.